nwjnilsson/nanocut-control/README.md

 into).
 Just hold control and click on the contour you would like to start from
 - User configurable Layout
 - Built in torch touchoff routine.
 Instead of a gcode, use fire_torch [pierce_height] [pierce_delay] [cut_height]. torch_off to shut torch off
 - Built-in Toolpath workbench.
 Setup job options material size.
-Lay parts out in any configuration and post Gcode ready to run on the machine.
+Lay parts out in any configuration and post GCode ready to run on the machine.
 Also has an early Auto-Nesting feature.

+The `--admin` and `--daemon` modes were never quite finished.
+I'm guessing the idea was to manage multiple machines over a local network.
+If you'd have for example one RPi controlling each machine, each of them could run the app as a daemon and connect to a central instance that would distribute commands and upload gcode etc. The plumbing is there but I don't have multiple machines myself so I'm not motivated enough to finish it.

 ## Changes made by me
 I've re-written large parts of the codebase to make it somewhat more readable.
 The original codebase was kind of a nightmare. nlohmann::json was used for